 6. The Final Say

-Anatomically, skeletal muscles are a series of parallel cylindrical fibres that contract to produce force.
+Anatomically, skeletal muscles are a series of parallel cylindrical fibers that contract to produce force.
 All of a person's movements outside the body are made possible by this muscle contraction.
 Therefore, the amino acids in your muscles are constantly being replaced and recycled by your body.

 The secret to gaining muscle mass is to boost protein synthesis while reducing protein breakdown.
 Resistance training's main objective is muscular hypertrophy, a procedure that increases muscle mass.